-Idris Elba In Talks To Replace Will Smith In Suicide Squad Sequel
+Idris Elba In Talks To Replace Will Smith In ‘Suicide Squad’ Sequel

 Gunn is considering a September start date for the Atlanta-based production.
 A release date for the sequel is set for August 6, 2021.

-Elba will host Saturday Night Live this weekend, while his next big screen role is Fasr & Furious Presents: Hobbs & Shaw.
+Elba will host Saturday Night Live this weekend, while his next big screen role is Fast & Furious Presents: Hobbs & Shaw.
 The actor is currently filming the big screen adaptation of the Broadway musical Cats, in which he plays Macavity.

 Idris Elba Eyed As Will Smith’s Deadshot Replacement For ‘Suicide Squad 2’ https://t.co/m0vtmP4gBa pic.twitter.com/Yu5XKZGync